 There are numerous reasons you may be traveling this holiday season.
 Perhaps you're traveling home to see family.
 Maybe you're simply taking the opportunity to take a vacation.
 Or possibly, your spouse is deployed and you're off on a little adventure of your own!
 Whatever the reason, it's important to keep you and your home safe during your travel.

-MilitaryByOwner's latest e-book, Guide to Military Family Travel, offers many tips to help keep you, your family, and your things safe while traveling overseas this holiday season, and our recent post, 12 Tips for International Travel, is loaded with tips for keeping you and your family safe while you're traveling.
+MilitaryByOwner's e-book, Guide to Military Family Travel (link below), offers many tips to help keep you, your family, and your things safe while traveling overseas this holiday season, and our post, 12 Tips for International Travel, is loaded with ideas for keeping you and your family safe while you're traveling.

 Now, let's talk about your home!

 While you're keeping yourself safe traveling, you also need to be mindful of your home.
-Do what you can in preparation for your trip to keep your home looking lived in and occupied..
+While you're away, do what you can to keep your home looking lived in and occupied with these tips.

 The best thing you can do to create the illusion of being home is to have someone else stay there.
 Many college students come home over the holidays and are looking for a little income to accumulate between semesters, so finding a willing, breathing person to watch over your house may not prove so difficult.
 Additionally, if you have any pets, this person can also be paid to keep after them rather than boarding them at a local pet hotel!

 You don't want your home to look vacant, as it could end up being targeted by thieves or vandals.
 Instead, ask a trusty neighbor to roll your trash can to the road and collect your mail while you're out of town.
 If there's no one you feel comfortable asking to collect your mail, put your mail on hold while you plan to be gone.